Launch to Open – FAQs

 How does the model work?
 Each journal has a published annual target.
 Subscriptions contribute directly towards that target.
 If the target is met, the journal publishes open access for that year.
 If it is not met, the journal remains closed and is only accessible to subscribing institutions.

 What happens if the target is met?
 The journal’s volume for that year is published open access under a CC BY 4.0 licence.
-After a successful Launch to Open round, the journal moves into the standard EMS Press Subscribe to Open programme.
+After a successful L2O round, the journal moves into the standard EMS Press Subscribe to Open programme.

 What happens if the target is not met?
 The journal remains available to subscribers only for that year.
 Subscribers retain access to the content included in their subscription, and a new target is calculated for the following year based on any changes to costs.

 How long can a journal remain in Launch to Open?
-Journals may remain in the Launch to Open programme for a maximum of three years.
+Journals may remain in the L2O programme for a maximum of three years.

 What happens if a journal has not achieved a successful round within three years?
 In the unlikely event that a successful round has not been achieved within that period, EMS Press will consult with existing subscribers and the journal owners on possible future paths to open access, and will communicate the outcome to the wider community in a timely manner.

 Can authors still meet open access requirements if the target is not met?
 Yes.
-Regardless of the outcome, authors may make the Author Accepted Manuscript available immediately under a CC BY 4.0 licence.
+Regardless of the outcome, EMS Press supports immediate Green OA.
+Authors may make the Author Accepted Manuscript (AAM) available immediately under a CC BY 4.0 licence.

 What does a subscription include?
 A subscription guarantees archive access, perpetual access to subscribed volumes, and access to online-first articles with an active subscription.